When and where did you travel abroad? Did you backpack?

 Joana has already taken the necessary steps to begin internationalizing her career.
 She has wisely begun learning not one, but two languages, and is making use of her English language skills by working as a copyeditor in China.
 We commend Joana on her passion for international adventure and her proactive attitude to building a global career.
 Working in an English-language context in a foreign country can sometimes lead to cultural isolation.
 We recommend that anyone who takes an English-language position abroad should make a continuous and conscious effort to engage with the local language and culture outside the office environment, in order to continue building cross-cultural communication skills.
 Also, be sure to take the time to consider your international work environment: What traits or habits do the local workers display?
 How do they differ from those in your home country?
 Being able to describe professional cultural differences is a valuable trait for anyone building an international career.

-- Reading the quotes and all five articles in The North American Identity section will help you start to think about North American workplace culture in an international context.
+- Reading the quotes and all five articles in [chapter:21] section will help you start to think about North American workplace culture in an international context.